-David: So in 2020 can you see automation continuing to grow?
+David: So in 2020 can you see automation continuing to grow and develop?

 Damien: Already, already and as you said only in February, there has been so many people out there on the marketplace and people I’ve met with different companies across the board that have allowed, cloud software has allowed them to cloud software has allowed them to actually integrate their product so that it works more efficiently and it’s actually adding value to Property Managers, Real Estate Business Owners to make life easier for them and it’s automation.
 And that’s just going to continue to grow and grow and grow.

 David: And do you think that, one of the comments I had in 2019 was around the software that was available and everything in the cloud and they have this piece of software here, and this piece of software here and the two wouldn’t talk.
 Have you seen anything leading in towards that?

 Damien: This challenge is around it and I think most business owners look, there’s always great products there and there is another login, another thing you have to do.
 Product A doesn’t talk with Product B which doesn’t talk and none of them talk with your CRM.
 A lot of the leading cloud software providers now have open API’s and they’re allowing that type of integration.
 So, whilst I don’t see that there’s a product out there that says here’s one dashboard for everything, I don’t know when will they even get to that point, I might be wrong.
 But it’s a lot more seamless that it used to be and there’s a lot more business intelligence data being gathered and being gathered and being able to look at your entire business and go hey, how does this work?

 David: Any other changes? any other change that you are predicting here on one of our first videos for the year?